exercism/bash/concepts/heredocs/about.md

 ```

 The author doesn't recommend this usage.
-While it does improve the readability of the script, it's too easy to accidentally replace the tab characters with spaces and it's too hard to spot the difference.
+While it can improve the readability of the script, it's too easy to accidentally replace the tab characters with spaces and it's too hard to spot the difference.

 ## When to Use Here Documents